Can the Government Fund Religious Schools?

 Though Madison and Jefferson were clearly premature in declaring liberty of conscience fully secured — both men enslaved people, to cite the most egregious contradiction — the passage of the Virginia statute was a defining moment for religious freedom in America.
 In principle, at least, the United States was committed to ending the entanglement of religion and government and to protecting all faiths.

 We are now coming full circle.
-In the Oklahoma dispute over funding religious charter schools, one side echoes Patrick Henry, arguing that state support for religion is not only fair but necessary.
-The other side responds, channeling Jefferson, that subsidizing religious indoctrination with taxpayer dollars is a tyrannical violation of conscience.
+In the Oklahoma dispute over funding religious charter schools, one side echoed Henry, arguing that state support for religion is not only fair but necessary.
+The other side responded, channeling Jefferson, that subsidizing religious indoctrination with taxpayer dollars would be a tyrannical violation of conscience.

 Charles C. Haynes is senior fellow for religious liberty for the Freedom Forum, and founder of the Religious Freedom Center.